By Last Updated: June 11th, 2026

 Scattering Ashes on Water: Lakes, Rivers, and the Ocean

 Water holds deep emotional and symbolic meaning for many families.
-But when it comes to scattering ashes in or near water, California law makes important distinctions between inland waters (like lakes and rivers) and ocean waters under state or federal jurisdiction.
+However, regarding scattering ashes in or near water, California law makes important distinctions between inland waters (like lakes and rivers) and ocean waters under state or federal jurisdiction.

 Inland Waters (Lakes, Rivers, and Piers)